julianperrott/WowClassicGrindBot/README.md

 Combined with the 'UseWhenTargetIsCasting' command parameter, this requirement can limit on which enemy target spell your character will react or ignore.

+Firstly "TargetCastingSpell" as it is without mentioning any spellID.
+Simply tells if the target is doing any cast at all.

-Format is the following "TargetCastingSpell:spellID1|spellID2|..." which translates to "if Target is casting spellID1 OR spellID2 OR ...".
+Secondly can specify the following Format "TargetCastingSpell:spellID1|spellID2|..." which translates to "if Target is casting spellID1 OR spellID2 OR ...".

 It also supports negated variant, if you put '!' or "not" in front of the requirement, basically you can define ignored spells and react on everything else like "not TargetCastingSpell:spellID1|spellID2|...".